All content on Lab Tests Online has been reviewed and approved by our Editorial Review Board.

 Drugs and related substances that are ingested or absorbed are typically broken down (metabolized) by the liver over a period of time and then eliminated from the body, primarily in the urine.
-The rate at which this happens depends on a number of factors ranging from age, weight and gender to food intake and presence of underlying diseases.
+The rate at which this happens depends on a number of factors ranging from age, weight, and sex to food intake and presence of underlying diseases.
 Moreover, the development of toxicity depends on the type of substance absorbed or ingested.

 Some substances cause symptoms only if they are present in high concentrations or above therapeutic levels.
 Some common examples of these include:

 - Acetaminophen—an ingredient in many over-the-counter preparations; it can cause significant liver damage if recommended doses are exceeded.

 - Aspirin (also known as salicylates)—at higher levels, it can cause an acid-base imbalance.